DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

         > [OtherPackages]
 ```
 #### 3. Add Needed Information to __init__ Files
-This step is very important for ensuring your sub-package is able to interact correctly with the rest of the _msspackages_ structure and be available for use when the package is installed.
-For this step, work from the sub-package level (in the example, the __init__ file __within__ the _circles_ directory) up to the root of the _msspackages_ repository.
+This step is very important for ensuring your sub-package is able to interact correctly with the rest of the _devex_sdk_ structure and be available for use when the package is installed.
+For this step, work from the sub-package level (in the example, the __init__ file __within__ the _circles_ directory) up to the root of the _devex_sdk_ repository.

 This example is following a simple class that is being added to the package.
 You as the developer make the decision on what functions and classes of your code should be available for use with the package and what should not be.
 You will also need to make the decision on what level of dot notation will be needed in order to access specific aspects of your code.
 This is covered in detail below.